iorar/competitive-programming-template/README.md

 # competitive-programming-template
- This is a my template for competitive programming.
+ This is my template for competitive programming.